Skip to content

 - If your role is as a guest lecturer on a one-off or occasional basis and involves no direct contact with animals, then either the Practising outside the UK Register or Non-practising Register are appropriate.

-* This would also include the Channel Islands and the Isle of Man when considering registration.
+* These registration requirements will also apply to the Channel Islands and the Isle of Man.

 Question: I’m a member of a team that assesses veterinary funding.
 I work in an office and do not provide direct veterinary advice.
 What should my status be?